-If the parent of a student with a disability disagrees with any decision regarding placement, or the manifestation determination under this subsection, or this public agency believes that maintaining the current placement of the student is substantially likely to result in injury to the student or to others, they may request a due process hearing.
+If the parent of a child with a disability disagrees with any decision regarding placement, or the manifestation determination under this subsection, or this agency believes that maintaining the current placement of the child is substantially likely to result in injury to the child or to others, they may request a due process hearing.

-Authority of Commission in Expedited Hearings
+Authority of Commissioner in Expedited Hearings

-The Administrative Hearing Commission will hold the due process hearing and make a decision.
-The Commission may:
+A qualified Commissioner will hold the due process hearing and make a decision.
+The Commissioner may:

-- A. return the student with a disability to the placement from which the student was removed if the Commission determines that the removal was a violation of the requirements described under the heading Authority of School Personnel, or that the student's behavior was a manifestation of the student's disability, or - B. order a change of placement of the student with a disability to an appropriate interim alternative educational setting for not more than forty-five (45) school days if the hearing commission determines that maintaining the current placement of the student is substantially likely to result in injury to the student or to others.
+A. return the child with a disability to the placement from which the child was removed if the Commissioner determines that the removal was a violation of the

+- requirements described under the heading - Disciplinary/Actions/Removals/Expedited Hearings, or that the child's behavior was a manifestation of the child's disability, or - B. order a change of placement of the child with a disability to an appropriate interim alternative educational setting for not more than forty-five (45) school days if the hearing officer determines that maintaining the current placement of the child is substantially likely to result in injury to the child or to others.

-These expedited hearing procedures may be repeated, if the public agency believes that returning the student to the original placement is substantially likely to result in injury to the student or to others.
+These expedited hearing procedures may be repeated, if the school district believes that returning the child to the original placement is substantially likely to result in injury to the child or to others.

-Whenever a parent or a public agency files a due process complaint to request such a hearing:
+Whenever a parent or a school district files a due process complaint to request such a hearing, a hearing must be held, except as follows:

-- A. The Administrative Hearing Commission must arrange for an expedited due process hearing, which must occur within twenty (20) school days of the date the hearing is requested and must result in a determination within ten (10) school days after the hearing. - B. Unless the parents and the public agency agree, in writing, to waive the meeting or agree to use mediation, a resolution meeting must occur within seven (7) calendar days of receiving notice of the due process complaint.
+- A. The Department must arrange for an expedited due process hearing, which must occur within twenty (20) school days of the date the hearing is requested and must result in a determination within ten (10) school days after the hearing. - B. Unless the parents and the school district agree, in writing, to waive the meeting or agree to use mediation, a resolution meeting must occur within seven (7) calendar days of receiving notice of the due process complaint.
 The hearing may proceed unless the matter has been resolved to the satisfaction of both parties within fifteen (15) calendar days of receipt of the due process complaint.